 The best credit card for emergencies is a no annual fee Visa or Mastercard with a high spending limit, so you know you’ll be able to handle a big expense if need be.
-Visa and Mastercard credit cards are best because you can use them anywhere.
+Visa and Mastercard credit cards are the best because you can use them anywhere.
 And no annual fee (or at least a low one) is important because you probably don’t want to pay for a card you’re not going to use regularly.
 Just bear in mind that cards with fees tend to have much higher limits.
-For example, Capital One Venture’s $5,000+ limit comes with a $95 annual fee that kicks in year two.
-The highest minimum limit you can expect on a no annual fee card is $500, from Citi Double Cash.
+For example, the Capital One Venture Rewards Credit Card’s $5,000+ limit comes with a $95 annual fee.
+The highest minimum limit you can expect on a $0 annual fee card is $500, from Citi Double Cash Card.

 Here are the best emergency credit cards:

-0% APRs on purchases and balance transfers for 15 months.
-No transfer fee for the first 60 days.
+Amex EveryDay® Credit Card: $0 annual fee.
+No minimum credit limit disclosed.
+Intro APR of 0% for 15 months on purchases.
 10,000 points for spending $1,000 in the first 3 months.
 2 points per $1 on $6,000 spent at supermarkets annually (1 on everything else).
 Rewards don’t expire as long as your account stays open.
 Good credit needed.

 If you have good credit, you should definitely opt for a card with no annual fee, so you won’t have money drained from your account each year for nothing.
 And if your card has rewards on top of that, all the better.